allthingslinux/mod-handbook/README.md

 A moderator can add a user to the ticket, resolve the issue and then close the ticket when the objectives of the ticket are met.
 We use tickets to ensure a direct line of communication with our members, maintaining professionalism in a space infinitely less cluttered than in popular chats such as ⁠general.

 ### 3.1.2 Opening a Ticket
-Depending on your preference, two methods can be used to open a ticket:
+Depending on your preference, two methods can be used to open an empty ticket:
 1. `-ticket`
 2. `/ticket`

+Additionally, if you want to open a ticket with the target user already added, you can do so:
+1. Right-click on the user's profile. (or on mobile simply open their server profile)
+2. Select "Apps"
+3. Click "Create Ticket"

 ### 3.1.3 Adding a User to the Ticket
 When a ticket is created, only you and your colleagues in the mod team will be able to access it.
 In order to talk to a member, you'll need to add them to the ticket.